Czech Republic national cricket team

 The Czech national cricket team, nicknamed the Lions, is the team that represents the Czech Republic in international cricket.
 The team is organised by the Czech Cricket Union which became an affiliate member of the International Cricket Council (ICC) in 2000 and an associate member in 2017.
 The national side did not debut until 2006, when it played a series against Austria.
 It made its international tournament debut in 2008, at a Twenty20 tournament in Wales, and has since participated regularly in international events, including some organised by the European Cricket Council.

 History

 2008–2017

 In June 2008, an unofficial national team from the Czech Republic came second in an ICC supported Euro Twenty 20 tournament which took place at the Carmel & District Cricket Club in Wales.
 They were beaten by Estonia with 3 balls remaining in the final over after beating Russia and a Cricket Board of Wales team in the group stage, and a team representing Poland in the semi-final.

 In August 2008, the Czech Republic hosted the Prague International Twenty 20 cricket cup at their former Vypich ground.
 Teams from Russia, Hungary, Romania and Bulgaria joined a team representing the Czech Republic in this 2-day Twenty 20 event.
-Unfortunately, the team from Belarus was unable to attend due to visa complications and their place was filled by a Czech B team.
+The team from Belarus was unable to attend due to visa complications and their place was filled by a Czech B team.